dji-sdk/Mobile-SDK-Doc/source/cn/faq/index.md

 Yes, DJI iOS SDK supports CocoaPods.
 You can check this link for details: <a href="https://cocoapods.org/pods/DJI-SDK-iOS" target="_blank">https://cocoapods.org/pods/DJI-SDK-iOS</a>.

-### Application Registration Fail in iOS 10, How to fix it?
+### Application Registration Fail in iOS 10, How to Fix it?

 Please try to turn on the **Data Protection** in Capabilities of your Xcode project using Xcode 8 as shown below: